vierstralab/hotspot3/README.md

 ## Change if you know what you are doing
 - `--window WINDOW` - Smoothing window size for cut counts.
 - `--background_window BACKGROUND_WINDOW` - Background window size
 - `--signal_quantile SIGNAL_QUANTILE` - Fraction of genomic positions to model as a background (default: 0.995).
 Used to exclude extreme outliers (e.g., regions with unusually high coverage) when fitting the background model.
-This reduces computational burden by limiting the background estimation to the lower portion of the signal distribution (e.g., the lowest 99.5% of sites if --signal_quantile 0.995).
+This reduces computational burden by limiting the background estimation to the lower portion of the signal distribution (e.g., the lowest 99.5% of sites if `--signal_quantile 0.995`).

 # Output files
 Currently, Hotspot3 doesn't delete files in the debug folder upon completion.
-You can manually delete them to save disk space.
+You can manually delete the created `debug` folder to save disk space.

 - tabix indexed cutcounts: `{sample_id}.cutcounts.bed.gz` (~200MB)
 - File with total # of cutcounts: `{sample_id}.total_cutcounts` (~10kb)